pngwn/MDsveX/packages/bench/perf/README.md

 ## Findings from building the harness

 These are pre-existing on `next` (b36f2e15).
-The harness surfaced them, and none of them is fixed here.
+The harness surfaced them.

-- **`mappings_to_v3` is quadratic.** It takes 3.2 ms at 10KB, 1.3 s at 100KB
+- **`mappings_to_v3` was quadratic (fixed).** It took 3.2 ms at 10KB, 1.3 s
-  and about half an hour at 3.8MB. `result[result.length - 1]` indexes a
+  at 100KB and about half an hour at 3.8MB. `result[result.length - 1]`
-  string that `+=` has turned into a rope, which flattens it on every segment.
-  It accounts for 61 to 99% of the vite plugin's transform on real documents.
-  `sourcemap-v3` and `vite-transform` are therefore not run on the huge document.
+  indexed a string that `+=` had turned into a rope, which flattened it on every segment.
+It accounted for 61 to 99% of the vite plugin's transform on real documents.
+The loop now tracks whether the current line has a segment instead, which takes 100KB to 18 ms and 3.8MB to about 1.5 s with identical output. `sourcemap-v3` and `vite-transform` run on the huge document again, but against a reference older than the fix the baseline arm still takes about half an hour per call there.
 - **Incremental parsing with small chunks is superlinear.** `incremental-64` takes 26 ms at 100KB and 27.6 s at 3.8MB, where `parse` takes 0.2 s.
 After `this.source += chunk`, `charCodeAt` has to flatten the rope on every feed.